apihub/apihub/docs/understanding/concepts.rst

 An app is any kind of application - mobile or not, that somehow interact with the apis that are distributed through the gateway.

-Backstage Client (cli)
+ApiHub Client (cli)
 ----------------------
-An open source command line solution for publishing APIs on Backstage.
-And, can be found at: `https://github.com/backstage/backstage-client <https://github.com/backstage/backstage-client>`_.
-It is used to interact with multiple Backstage serves.
+An open source command line solution for publishing APIs on ApiHub.
+And, can be found at: `https://github.com/apihub/apihub-client <https://github.com/apihub/apihub-client>`_.
+It is used to interact with multiple ApiHub serves.
 It's just need to add more than one target.
-You can find more about it here: `http://godoc.org/github.com/backstage/backstage-client <http://godoc.org/github.com/backstage/backstage-client>`_.
+You can find more about it here: `http://godoc.org/github.com/apihub/apihub-client <http://godoc.org/github.com/apihub/apihub-client>`_.

 Gateway/Reverse Proxy